Cancel anytime

 Strengths

-- Strong Brand Reputation
+- Strong brand reputation

-- Efficient Operations
+- Efficient supply chain

 Weaknesses

-- Reliance on Membership Fees
+- Reliance on membership fees

 Opportunities

-- Expansion into New Markets
+- Expansion into new markets

-- Expansion of ancillary services such as travel
+- Expansion of ancillary services (e.g., healthcare)

 Threats

-- Changes in Consumer Preferences
+- Changes in consumer preferences

 Competitors and Market Share